Ulysses Jo.Burg North

 The current venue is: Honey Rock Motel, Cnr.
 Juice Street & Beyers Naude Drive, Honeydew

-Members and guests meet up from 19h00, and the meeting starts at 19h30.
+Members and guests meet up from about 18h00, and the meeting starts at 19h30.

 Short Breakfast Run.

 On the Sunday morning following our meeting we have our short ride, not more than around 200km round trip, which focusses on a ride and breakfast, returning home before lunch.

 A fortnight later, UJN also have a longer Sunday ride, called our Brunch Run, where the round trip may exceed 350kms.
 We normally get to our destination around 10h30, have brunch and return home in the early afternoon.

 Occasional Saturday runs are planned to accommodate those members and friends, who may have Sunday commitments yet enjoy riding with the Club.